 In phase 1 – Assess, we examined the three key steps to initiating an energy retrofit and identifying the key energy efficiency measures for a building: the leadership buy in, benchmarking, and the role of an energy audit as well as the experience and knowledge of the energy professional were highlighted.
-You can check our phase 1 post on our blog.
+You can check out the other phases below:

 Phase 2 – PLAN